homebysix/auto-update-magic/README.md

 - **AdobeFlashPlayer.jss.recipe** recipe override

 This is an example recipe for Adobe Flash Player.
+This example updates Flash without quitting any browsers, which is only appropriate if the users in your environment unanimously use Google Chrome.

 - **AdobeFlashPlayerPolicyTemplate.xml** policy template